Hiking in Bulgaria

 Mosquitoes are only a problem at night, and no problem if shelter has netting.
 Tiny flies that try to get into eyes and ears are major problem in some forests in late August to early November.
 I strongly recommend carrying headnet for these flies.
 It doesn't need to be sealed at neck: just something to cover face and keep flies from flying directly into eyes, ears and mouth.

 I frequently see wild boar during the day or hear them at night but they keep their distance.
-Bears are less common: I've heard them several times nearby at night and seen bear tracks on trails and dirt roads, but I've never seen one in daylight in Bulgaria.
+Bears are less common: I've heard them several times nearby at night and seen bear tracks on trails and dirt roads, but only seen one in daylight (small and running away).
 I also frequently hear deer and/or elk at night.
 Free ranging cattle and horses also sometimes visit my campsite out of curiousity at night.

 Language